Hi! I'm Monique, a professional cultural anthropologist and travel writer

-I help people travel authentically using my skills as a cultural anthropologist and expert traveler.
 I am passionate about the advantages of travel – it can transform your life if you travel with your eyes wide open.
 How do I help people travel authentically?
 I break down and decode destinations and teach you how to look at a place ethnographically, publish content, and help plan your next itinerary.
-It’s important to me that you know how to look for the right deals to travel longer, deeper and more authentically

 Cultural anthropologists go to the parts on the map that says, ‘Here Be Dragons.”
 We go to the creases on the map.
 In fact, anthropologists have traveled to the furthest, far-flung parts of the world – from the Arctic to the Amazon, to the African plains.
 We have looked, learned, listened, and participated.
 And what have we learned from 150 years of finding and living with the world’s most remote peoples?